TechnologyClassroom/SetupNotes/WebBrowsers/Firefox.md

   websites.
 This is very useful for slow Internet connections and preparing for presentations. https://addons.mozilla.org/en-US/firefox/addon/video-downloadhelper/
-- uMatrix allows you to control the content of your browser. https://addons.mozilla.org/en-US/firefox/addon/umatrix/
+- uMatrix allows you to control the content of your browser.
+This will break website functionality until properly configured. https://addons.mozilla.org/en-US/firefox/addon/umatrix/
 - uBlock Origin removes ads and trackers from most webpages.
 This is reported to decrease your network traffic by about 17% which increases the speed of